inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/211-using-map-composer.rst

 Tips
 ....

-For save your map composer that you created, you can click on the :menuselection:`Composer ‣ Save Project`.
-So if you open the project QGIS and you want use map composer that you saved, click on :menuselection:`Project ‣ Print Composer ‣ My Layout 1`
+To save your map composer that you created, you can click on the :menuselection:`Composer ‣ Save Project`.
+So if you open the project QGIS and want to use the map composer that you saved, click on :menuselection:`Project ‣ Print Composer ‣ My Layout 1`

 8. Printing the map